saa-ts-dacs/dacs/statement_of_principles.md

  - **Records must be described in aggregate and may be described in parts.**

 The whole gives meaning and coherence to the parts.
 Description of the aggregate is therefore an indispensable component of establishing context and must be provided before proceeding with the description of component parts.
+Archival description must be appropriate, relevant, and specific to a particular aggregation of records.

  - **Record creators and other agents must be described sufficiently to understand the meaning of records.**